Aldershot GO Station: History

+Until 2022, the southernmost track at the station was a stub siding only connected to the mainline east of the station.
+Starting in November 2021, Metrolinx had CN extend this siding 200 m westwards to connect with the mainline and enable increased service west of Aldershot.
+Work was completed in June 2022.

 Services

+Aldershot is the western terminus of 30-minute service on GO Transit's Lakeshore West line in off-peak hours, with every second train continuing on to West Harbour GO Station and with bus connections available to Hamilton GO Centre and Brantford Bus Terminal.
+Four trains continue on to Hamilton GO during peak periods.
+Three trains go to Niagara Falls and return from Niagara Falls every day.

-Aldershot serves Burlington on Via Rail's Quebec City–Windsor Corridor routes between Toronto and Windsor, and is also served by trains coming westbound from Montreal.
-It doubles as the Via Rail station for Hamilton, which does not have an intercity rail station of its own.
+Aldershot is a stop on Via Rail's Quebec City–Windsor Corridor routes between Toronto and Windsor.
 The station is also served by the joint Via–Amtrak Maple Leaf train, connecting Toronto and New York City through Niagara Falls.

-Aldershot is the western terminus of 30-minute service on the Lakeshore West line in off-peak hours, with every second train continuing on to West Harbour GO Station and with bus connections available to Hamilton GO Centre and Brantford Bus Terminal.
-Four trains continue on to Hamilton GO during peak periods.
-One peak-hour train arrives from Niagara Falls in the morning and continues to Niagara Falls in the afternoon.
+It serves as the Via Rail station for Hamilton; Via service to Hamilton CNR Station ended in 1992 when Via consolidated all service between Hamilton and Burlington at Aldershot.

-Burlington Transit bus routes 4 Central and 87 North Service – Aldershot terminate at this station.
-Hamilton Street Railway bus route 18 Waterdown provides peak hour, weekday service to Waterdown.
+Burlington Transit bus routes 4 Central and 87 North Service – Aldershot as well as Hamilton Street Railway bus route 18 Waterdown Mountaineer terminate at this station.